 To use "Primary Tenant Relay Group," verify that your computers can connect to the listening port number on Deep Security as a Service .

-Trend Micro recommends at least 2 relays for redundancy.
-How many relays should you have?
-Number of relays should vary by:
+Trend Micro recommends using at least two relays for redundancy.
+The exact number of relays you should have varies by:

 - Redundancy requirements